-Chances are, if you’ve visited a music festival, water park, hotel or convention in the last couple of years, you've probably worn an RFID wristband.
+Chances are, if you’ve visited a festival, water park, hotel or convention in the last couple of years, you've probably worn an RFID wristband.
 But how do RFID wristbands work?

 Not quite following me?